Chapters of Life

 Reference Sites

-Biographical Dictionary
+Biographical Dictionaries

 Biographical Directories

 The University of Pennsylvania Web site links to books and other sites identifying biography directories that have been written, such as the American National Biography, Who’s Who in the Twentieth Century and World Biographical Index.
-It also links to the African American Biographical Database, Biographical Database of the United States Congress, the Oxford Guide to People and Places in the Bible and dozens of other directories.
+It also links to the African American Biographical Database, Biographical Database of the United States Congress, the Oxford Guide to People and Places in the Bible, and dozens of other directories.

 Quotations